Take the Prediabetes Quiz. 1 of 3 Americans Are Prediabetic. Are You?

 The Dangers of High Blood Sugar Explained

-In case you’re wondering what all the fuss is about, prediabetes is a serious health condition where blood sugar levels are higher than normal, but not high enough yet to be diagnosed as Type 2 diabetes.
+In case you’re wondering what all the fuss is about, prediabetes is a serious health condition whereby blood sugar levels are higher than normal and healthy, but not high enough yet to be diagnosed as Type 2 diabetes.

 Nothing good happens when your blood sugar is too high.